datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-Go up to Format on the menu and then Conditional Formatting.
-You’ll get this little dashboard that you see on the right.
+You would go up to Format on the menu and then Conditional Formatting.

 ---